RedHatNordicsSA/ansible-roadshow/labs/lab-8/README.md

 # Installing wildfly and nginx from Tower

-As the good developer you are, you want to make your playbooks available for the whole organization to run and benefit from.
+As the good developer you are, you want to make your playbooks for provisioning the wildfly app available for the whole organization to run and benefit from.
 This lab will describe how you can do so.

-First create a new git repo with $WORK_DIR as root directory.
-If you did [lab 6](https://github.com/mglantz/ansible-roadshow/tree/master/labs/lab-6), you can reuse that repo.
-If you don't want to spend time on git right now, you can use the one [provided by your instructor](https://github.com/jacobborella/ansible-roadshow-test).

-Next you need to instruct Ansible Tower to use the nginx module.
+First you need to instruct Ansible Tower to use the nginx module.
 You could install the module on Tower as previously, but this would have the unwanted effect that all projects on the Tower server would rely on this module.
 Furthermore the Tower server now needs special care if you need to reinstall it.
 Instead we'll instruct Tower to include the nginx module as part of our project.
 To do so, add a file *$WORK_DIR/roles* called *requirements.yml*, with the following content
 ```
 ---
 - src: https://github.com/nginxinc/ansible-role-nginx